How To Install Linux, Apache, MariaDB, PHP (LAMP Stack) on CentOS 7 / RHEL 7

 testdatabase (which by default can be accessed by all users, even anonymous users), and privileges that permit anyone to access databases with names that start with

-Step 4.
-Now open you’re web browser and type the following into the web address:
+Now open your web browser and type the following into the web address:

-Scroll down the browser to modules section to check the support for the MariaDB. you will get the screen like below.
+Scroll down the browser to the modules section to check the support for the MariaDB.
+You will get the screen like below.